 Better money management

-Do you feel that your finances manage you, rather than the other way around?
-Learning some financial literacy for beginners tips will help you gain back control of your money management.
+Do you feel that your finances manage you rather than the other way around?
+Learning some financial literacy tips will help you gain back control of your money management.

 You’ll discover ways to tackle your debt, grow your savings pot, and keep a grasp on your expenses.

 Ready to begin?
-We’ll take you through five main areas of financial literacy for beginners!
+We’ll take you through seven main areas of financial literacy!

 Another perk of having a bank account is that your money is protected by government-backed insurance.
 The Federal Deposit Insurance Corporation insures US bank accounts offered by retail banks.

-You can also choose to open an account with an online bank that operates digitally or a brick-and-mortar bank where you can visit a branch as required.
+You can also choose to open an account with an online bank that operates digitally.
+Or choose a brick-and-mortar bank where you can visit a branch as required.